The Importance of Small Groups

 - They are expandable.
 To a limit.
-From 4 persons up to about 10, then a new group should spin off.
+From 4 persons up to about 10, then in most cases, a new group should spin off.
 In many cases, this is a matter of necessity because our apartment living rooms won’t hold more than that.

 - They are economical.
-Small groups don’t require space or incur rental expense.
+Small groups don’t require space so we don’t incur a rental expense.
 We don’t require a room in a church (which might be empty the rest of the week).

 What does a small group do?

 1. Study the Bible.
-And generally it is best if the group selects the topic or book.
+And generally, it is best if the group selects the topic or book.
 [Both of our groups started with the Gospel of John.
 We are only about halfway through, so we have many weeks before we have to decide on our next book.]

 2. Fellowship with other group members.
-(Per the author, this is the most important purpose.)
+(Per the speaker, this is the most important purpose.)

 3. Pray for each other.
 Pray for specific needs and then watch God answer those prayers.

-4. Help each other in practical ways – (meal, groceries, trip to doctor, etc).
+4. Help each other in practical ways – (meal, groceries, trips to the doctor, etc).

 5. Sing together.
 Most people like that.
 And we are going to start singing at our next meeting.